WEPN (AM): ESPN Deportes Radio

 On April 26, 2012, Disney announced a 12-year lease of Emmis Communications' 98.7 WRKS, under which WEPN's programming would transition to FM, and the AM signal would be converted to a new Spanish-language sports format as part of the ESPN Deportes Radio network by mid-September 2012 (to coincide with National Hispanic Heritage Month).

 The transition began on April 30 when WRKS, now christened as WEPN-FM, began to simulcast WEPN's AM signal as 98.7 ESPN New York.
 WEPN broke away from the simulcast on September 7, 2012, and re-launched as promised as ESPN Deportes Nueva York.
 At launch, the station carried the national lineup of the network, and local morning and afternoon drive shows (Firma ESPN and Zona ESPN NY).
 The station also acquired Spanish-language rights to the New York Jets.

 On December 13, 2012, ESPN announced that it had acquired the rights to the Spanish-language broadcasts of the Mets, starting with the 2013 season.

 ESPN Radio

 On June 11, 2019, ESPN announced that it would be discontinuing the ESPN Deportes Radio network on September 8, 2019.
 It was stated that WEPN would switch back to an English-language sports format at this time.
 In September 2019, ESPN agreed to a two-year deal to carry at least 60 New York Islanders broadcasts; due to WEPN-FM's existing contracts with the Knicks and Rangers, most Islanders games are aired on 1050 AM, with select games on WEPN-FM, and previous flagship WRHU continuing to be the primary station for games not carried on either WEPN or WEPN-FM.

 In December 2021, Good Karma Brands announced that it would acquire WEPN.
-The deal closed in March 2022.
+The deal closed on March 1, 2022.